robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

        END

 Here the keyword `Some keyword` is executed if the variable `${rc}` is 0.
+Conditions work the same way as in The BuiltIn_ keywords :name:`Run Keyword If`.

 Also `ELSE` and conditional `ELSE IF` can be used.